-The following example is taken from CIVL's "The GAP Scoring formula explained"1.
-In PWC 2016, the "Speedsection distance" would be given as km2:
+The following example is taken from CIVL's "The GAP Scoring formula explained".
+In PWC 2017, the "Speedsection distance" would be given as km:

-1 CIVL: "The GAP Scoring formula explained, For GAP version 2008", "GapGuide-2011-v1.pdf"
+&lt;sup>1 CIVL: "The GAP Scoring formula explained, For GAP version 2008", "GapGuide-2011-v1.pdf" 14.08.2018

-Figure C-7: Sample Track Log Graphs
+Figure C-6: Sample Track Log Graphs

 Blue was the first to enter the Speed Section, but Black was the first pilot to cross the End of Speed Section.
 Green started at the same time as Blue, but landed short, after about 23km and just over 40 minutes of flight inside the Speed Section.

 Black was fastest, therefore will get the most Time points, but he started late, probably had pilots out front to show the way during the first 22km, but was leading after that.